Resource Guide

 Fundraising can be done for your club or for a certified non-profit organization and there endless, creative possibilities!

-If you are raising money for a non-profit, you will first need to complete the Benefit Authorization form for approval before marketing your fundraiser: https://win.wwu.edu/submitter/form/start/370483
+If you are raising money for a non-profit, you will first need to complete the Benefit Authorization form in WIN for approval before marketing your fundraiser.

 You may also sell items such as t-shirts, buttons, homemade goods, etc. This should be done either online through an eMarket site, on Vendors Row, or at an event.
-You may not sell items on behalf of a vendor, those sales must be done by the vendor directly and through a vending contract handled by VU Event Services.
+You may not sell items on behalf of a vendor, those sales must be done by the vendor directly and through a vending contract.

 A one-day raffle event is a great way to raise money at an event.
 Many organizations receive donated items and then raffle them off.
 Student Engagement Business Services has tickets for you to use and you will need a quick training on keeping track of your tickets.